Finding Primary Sources

 Contains material on Illinois and local history, in addition to other collections.

-Digital History Collections
+Digital Collections for Historical

 The History, Newspaper, and Philosophy Library has a page listing public digital history